 Tetanus, commonly called lockjaw, is a serious bacterial disease that affects muscles and nerves.
 It is characterized by muscle stiffness that usually involves the jaw and neck that then progresses to involve other parts of the body.
 Death can result from severe breathing difficulties or heart abnormalities.

 Who gets tetanus?

 As a result of widespread immunization, tetanus is now a rare disease in the United States.
 Tetanus occurs more often in older people and in agricultural workers for who contact with animal manure is more likely and immunization is inadequate.
-Neonatal (newborn) tetanus remains a major problem in many developing countries where women are not immunized appropriately against tetanus.
+In the United States, neonatal (newborn) tetanus is rare but can occur if mothers are not immunized appropriately against tetanus.